kubernetes-sigs/gateway-api/site-src/index.md

 ## What's the difference between Gateway API and an API Gateway?

-An API Gateway is a general concept that describes anything that exposes capabilities of a backend service, while providing extra capabilities for traffic routing and manipulation, such as load balancing, request and response transformation, and sometimes more advanced features like authentication and authorization, rate limiting, and circuit breaking.
+An [API gateway](https://glossary.cncf.io/api-gateway/) is a tool that aggregates unique application APIs, making them all available in one place.
+It allows organizations to move key functions, such as authentication and authorization or limiting the number of requests between applications, to a centrally managed location.
+An API gateway functions as a common interface to (often external) API consumers.

-Gateway API is an interface, or set of resources, that model service networking in Kubernetes.
+Gateway API is an interface, defined as a set of Kubernetes resources, that models service networking in Kubernetes.
 One of the main resources is a `Gateway`, which declares the Gateway type (or class) to instantiate and its configuration.
-As a Gateway Provider, you can implement Gateway API to model Kubernetes service networking in an expressive, extensible, and role-oriented way.
+As a Gateway provider, you can implement Gateway API to model Kubernetes service networking in an expressive, extensible, and role-oriented way.

-Most Gateway API implementations are API Gateways to some extent, but not all API Gateways are Gateway API implementations.
+Some API gateways can be programmed using the Gateway API.

 ## Who is working on Gateway API?